canonical/sphinx-docs-starter-pack/readme.rst

 To automate the initialisation for either scenario ensure you have the following:

 - A GitHub repository where you want to host your documentation, cloned to your local machine.
-The recommended approach is to host the documentation alongside your code in a ``docs`` folder.
+The recommended approach is to host the documentation alongside your code in a :file:`docs` folder.
 But a standalone documentation repository is also an option; in this case, start with an empty repository.
 - Git and Bash installed on your system.

-There is a provided ``init.sh`` Bash script that does the following:
+There is a provided :file:`init.sh` Bash script that does the following:

-- clones the starter pack GitHub repository
+- Clones the starter pack GitHub repository.
-- creates the specified installation directory if necessary
+- Creates the specified installation directory (if necessary).
-- updates working directory paths in workflow files, and updates configuration paths in the ``.readthedocs.yaml`` file
+- Updates working directory paths in workflow files, and updates configuration paths in the :file:`.readthedocs.yaml` file.
-- copies and moves contents and ``.github`` files from the starter pack to the installation directory
+- Copies and moves contents and :file:`.github` files from the starter pack to the installation directory.
-- deletes the cloned repository when it's done
+- Deletes the cloned repository when it\'s done.

 To use the script:

-#. copy ``init.sh`` to your repository's root directory
+#.
+Copy ``init.sh`` to your repository\'s root directory.
-#. run the script: ``./init.sh``
+#.
+Run the script: ``./init.sh``.
-#. enter the installation directory when prompted.
-For standalone repositories, enter ".".
-For documentation alongside code, enter the folder where your documentation is (e.g. ``docs``)
+#.
+Enter the installation directory when prompted.
+For standalone repositories,
+   enter ``.``.
+For documentation alongside code, enter the folder where your documentation is (e.g. ``docs``).

 When the script completes, review all changes before committing them.